Septic Arthritis

 Treatment Options and Outcomes

 Empiric antibiotics need to be started after joint aspiration is completed.
-Vancomycin provides broad coverage for gram-positive bacteria.
-If the gram-negative bacteria are suspected or identified on gram stain, a 3rd or 4th generation cephalosporin should be added.
-If the patient has a history of IV drug abuse, and Pseudomonas coverage is needed, a 3rd or 4th generation cephalosporin with an aminoglycoside like gentamicin should be administered.
+Vancomycin provides broad coverage for gram positive bacteria.
+If the gram negative bacteria are suspected or identified on gram stain, a 3rd or 4th generation cephalosporin should be added.
+If the patient has a history of IV drug abuse and Pseudomonas coverage is needed, a 3rd or 4th generation cephalosporin with an aminoglycoside like gentamicin should be administered.
 Antibiotics can be tailored to a specific pathogen if and when one is identified on synovial fluid cultures.

-The best duration of antibiotic treatment is not known with certainty.
+The correct duration of antibiotic treatment is not known with certainty.
 Many physicians treat septic arthritis with intravenous antibiotics for 2 weeks followed by another 2 weeks of oral therapy.
 Physical therapy is often recommended to regain strength and full range of motion.

-Outcomes from treatment depend on host factors, the offending organism and timing.
+Outcomes from treatment depend on host factors, the offending organism, and timing.
 About 50% of normal hosts will completely recover.
 Patients with underlying joint disease develop functional impairment in about 1/3rd of cases.
 In-hospital mortality rates of 15% or greater have been cited, though it may be that the septic arthritis is simply a manifestation of terminal decline (i.e., not the true cause of the patient’s demise).

 Risk Factors and Prevention